 An elbow bandage will not work if your dog is very small or giant.
 For most dogs, however, it is a good method to hold you over.

 How Long Will It Take for My Dog to Recover?

 If you choose to go through with one of the surgeries then recovery time after surgery will depend on what method you choose, which surgeon performs the work, the day of the week, and who you ask.
 Some vets will tell you that dogs start walking in a month.
 This does not mean that they have normal activity levels, however, so the recovery time after surgery should be as long as the recovery time after medical treatment.
-A good estimate would be 2-3 months.
+A good estimate would be around two to three months.
 The studies done of dogs that are not lame after surgery were not done until the dog was one year post surgery.